 The Company’s Constitution specifies that all Non-executive Directors must retire from office no later than the third Annual General Meeting (“AGM”) following his or her last election.
 Where eligible, a Director may stand for re-election.

 2.4 Independent Directors

 Details of the members of the Board, their experience, expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in each Annual Report and on the Company website.
-Of the current Directors, Dr Wakefield is considered by the Board to be able to fulfil the role of Independent Director for the purposes of the ASX Corporate Governance Principles and Recommendations.
-Dr Kasian and Dr Muchnicki are not considered independent due to their executive roles with the Company, and Mr Lee and Mr Rubinstein are not presently considered independent due to their relationship with a current related party of the Company (Blockchain Global Limited).
-The Company intends to review its composition in the future as operations expand; however, the Company believes that the current Board structure is best suited to enable the Company to deliver shareholder value.
+Of the current Directors, Mr Peter Rubenstein, Dr Lindsay Wakefield and Mr Nick Burrows are considered by the Board to be able to fulfil the role of Independent Directors for the purposes of the ASX Corporate Governance Principles and Recommendations.
+Dr Muchnicki is not considered independent due to his current executive role with the Company, and former Directors Mr Sam Lee and Dr. Paul Kasian were are not considered to be independent..

 2.5 Chair and Chief Executive Officer (“CEO”)